 This doesn’t even consider the tax implications of PPP loans and other CARES Act or FFCRA COVID-19 relief options.
 Did you know according to FAR 31.201-5, contractors must accrue to the government the benefit of any refunds, rebates, or credits received in the form of cost reductions or cash refunds?

-During this webinar, we will discuss why contractors may or may not want to apply for forgiveness and will provide technical guidance on the proper calculation of rates and completion of the incurred cost proposal.
+During this course, we will discuss why contractors may or may not want to apply for forgiveness and will provide technical guidance on the proper calculation of rates and completion of the incurred cost proposal.

 Here’s what you will learn: